jethar/mutualfund-stmts-etl/README.md

 Go into the `mutualfund-stmts-etl` folder, containing the `extract.py` file.

 1. Create two folders - `input` and `output` in the working directory.
 2. Put the pdf files in the `input` folder.
+You can also add a csv transactions file based on eth template - `input/gain-statement-sample.csv`
 3. Make a copy of the file - **input/job-desc-sample.csv**, and make changes in it appropriately.
     1. filename
     2. Whether the given pdf is - `CAS` or `GAIN`